Chemical Reaction Of Calcium Carbide And Water

 Chemical Reaction of Calcium Carbide and Water

 The chemical reaction of calcium carbide and water is a classic example of an exothermic process that produces acetylene gas, a versatile hydrocarbon widely used in industrial applications.
-This reaction, which occurs when calcium carbide (CaC₂) reacts with water (H₂O), has been historically significant for its role in generating flammable gas for lighting and welding.
+Also, this reaction, which occurs when calcium carbide (CaC₂) reacts with water (H₂O), has been historically significant for its role in generating flammable gas for lighting and welding.
 Understanding this reaction provides insights into bond energies, hydrolysis mechanisms, and the practical uses of acetylene in modern chemistry.

 Chemical Equation and Balanced Reaction